Vexylius/BeeLore/Secret Canon/Narsieprimer.md

 They swiftly began laying siege onto Terra and her glorious empire, and, as the war raged on, with millions of souls lost to the void, a god was born.

-Because of the millions dying on the daily, praying for survival; the families of those soldiers, praying for safe return, and the collosal scale of the conflict, it was little suprise when little Nar'sie simply sprang, born from the wake of the war[^1]
+Because of the millions dying on the daily, praying for survival; the families of those soldiers, praying for safe return, and the collosal scale of the conflict, it was little suprise when mighty Nar'sie, geometer of blood and flesh, lord of war and destruction, simply sprang, born from the void to take this war by the reins.[^1]

 [^1]: It would be more accurate to say reborn.
 Nar'sie, being an ancient, primal goddess of vague, primal characteristics and concepts can never truly die, nor be born.
 She simply is, just like humanity.